-Return to complete list of Lecture Launchers and Discussion Topics for Chapter 3 Return to Chapter 3: Table of Contents
+■ Return to complete list of Lecture Launchers and Discussion Topics for Chapter 3

 Lecture Launcher 3.15 - Smell Myths

 Human smell has often been characterized as being deficient when compared to the smell abilities of some lower organisms.
 Summarized below are four myths about human smell that have been contradicted by research.